2021 Copenhagen City Council election: Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
-However Copenhagen Municipality has, as the only one, a city council instead of a municipal council.
+However Copenhagen Municipality has, as the only municipality, a city council instead of a municipal council.
 In the city council 55 seats are contested.

 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Unlike in Danish General Elections, in elections to city councils, electoral alliances are allowed.